 Yes!
 I have a tethering kit and the software to connect my camera to my laptop for live viewing of photographs as they are taken.
 Not every photo shoot qualifies for tethered shooting, however we can add it as a custom service to any package.

-Tethered shooting is ideal for studio photo sessions, such as catalog shoots, product shoots, and other sessions where detail is critical.
-Tethered means we are kinda limited in mobility, so tethering while photographing outdoors or for a family shoot simply is not practical.
+Tethered shooting is ideal for studio photo sessions, such as catalog shoots, product shoots, staff headshots, and other sessions where detail is critical.
+Tethered means we are limited in mobility (because the camera is connected to a laptop with a cable), so tethering while photographing outdoors or for a family shoot simply is not practical.

-First, it's important to discuss your location limitations with your photographer (especially if a permit will be required).
+It is important to discuss your location limitations with your photographer if light availability is of concern.
 A questionable location may warrant a pre-shoot site visit.
 If there isn't enough natural light, we will plan to bring studio gear.
-And if there is no electricity, we will plan to bring battery packs for the studio lights or we can use off-camera flash.
+And if there is no electricity, no worries - my studio lights are all battery powered, which means we do not need to hunt for a power outlet or run extension cords.

 The main topic we will discuss after details such as date/time and location are selected will be what to wear.
 However, if you would like to delve further into photo session prep, please browse through my article series "10 Tips To Look Your Best In Portraits", noted below!